alexdenker/ktc2023_conditional_diffusion/README.md

 $$\sigma_t = \sqrt{\alpha_t} \sigma_0 + \sqrt{1 - \alpha_t} \epsilon_t, \quad \epsilon_t \sim \mathcal{N}(0,I)$$
 where $\sigma_0$ is a clean training image and $\alpha_t$ is a parameter from the forward diffusion process.
 By iteratively denoising a some $\sigma_T \sim \mathcal{N}(0,I)$, we can recover a sample from our data distribution $p_\text{data}(\sigma)$.
 This concept can be extended to conditional diffusion by introducing an additional input $c$ to the model, i.e. $\epsilon_\theta(\sigma_t,c, t)$.

 In our work, we implement $\epsilon_\theta$ as a time conditional diffusion model using the [guided diffusion](https://github.com/openai/guided-diffusion/tree/main) implementation.
 For sampling, we make use of the [DDIM](https://arxiv.org/pdf/2010.02502.pdf) framework.
 We directly train the network to recover the segmentation of the conductivity map, i.e. $\sigma$ is directly given as a $256 \times 256$ segmentation mask.
-This means, that we are learning the conditional distribution of semgentation masks, given an initial reconstruction.
+This means, that we are learning the conditional distribution of segmentation masks, given an initial reconstruction.

 The initial segmentation depends on the number of available measurements.
 We train an individual conditional diffusion models (using the same training setup and architecture) for each level of the challenge.

 For our final prediction of the segmentation mask, we take $N$ independent random samples from the conditional diffusion model and take the most frequent class per pixel.
-In principle, this method would be able to give us an uncertainty map for the semgentation mask.
+In principle, this method would be able to give us an uncertainty map for the segmentation mask.

 ### Initial Reconstructions